influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/IoT-common-queries.md

 ## Calculate value between events

-Events are recorded for when a batch of beer is started and when a batch of beer is completed.
+Events are recorded for when hazardous substance starts to release and when hazardous substances stop releasing.
 I would like to calculate the average temperature value during that period.
 If each batch is identified with a tag, it means that the start and end is the only range when data will be collected for this series and ultimately the data will age out.
 If we have many tanks to brew beer at the same time, we should be able to use tags to correctly calculate this.
 But, an example detailing this out would be useful.

 ## Record data points with added context